-Clearly defined and structured lines of reporting and responsibility for key business units/departments within the Group to ensure operational efficiency, accountability and effectiveness.
+Clearly defined and structured lines of reporting and responsibility for key business units/departments within the Group to ensure operational efficiency, accountability and effectiveness with the Board assuming the oversight roles.
 Suitably qualified employees are employed so that the appropriate level of authorities and responsibilities can be delegated while accountability of performance and controls are assigned accordingly.